actano/redis-backup-restore-gcs/README.md

-# redis-backup-gcs
+# redis-backup-gcs-restore

-Create a backup of a specified redis db to Google Cloud Storage
+Restore redis from a backup in Google Cloud Storage

 ## Configuration